How to get £10k Knocked-Off by Knowing how to Negotiate a House Price

-When you’re investing in property, negotiating house price is an essential skill.
-But, this is a skill that is useful, not just for property professionals, but for homeowners and first-time buyers as well.
-Today, we look at negotiating on the asking price and at how to deal with estate agents when buying a house.
+When you're investing in property, negotiating house price is an essential skill.
+But, this is a skill that's going to be useful, not just for property professionals but for homeowners and first-time buyers as well.
+Today, we look at negotiating the asking price and at how to deal with estate agents when buying houses.

 In today's quick, property investment tip, we are going to be looking at negotiating house price and at how to deal with estate agents when buying.